Musical clock: Pipe organ clock

 The pipe organ clock was a specific clock that chimed with a small pipe organ built into the unit.
 An example is a Markwick Markham made for the Turkish market, circa 1770.

 Popularity in Japan

 In Japan, aside from the extensive popularity of large-scale musical clocks installed in public facilities, electronic musical wall clocks has become a popular novelty items since the late 1990s.
 They are mostly collected for their aesthetic and decorative values, especially those with elaborate movements and advanced music generation.
+Most of these clocks are manufactured by Seiko and Rhythm.